pkseeg/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-My name is Parker, I'm a second year PhD student in the Dartmouth College Department of Computer Science.
-My research interest spans the fields of machine learning and natural language processing, and in particular I aim to develop novel, explainable systems for structuring unstructured natural language data and to produce ML systems that leverage natural language to make intelligent decisions, particularly in healthcare contexts.
+My name is Parker, I'm a second year PhD student in the Dartmouth College Department of Computer Science and an Innovation Program Fellow in the Dartmouth PhD Innovation Program.
+I do research at the intersection of machine learning, natural language processing and healthcare.
+I aim to develop and test novel, hybrid neural-structured systems to modernize healthcare.

 I have a strong history in data science, sports analytics, and teaching.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+Feel free to reach out.
+You can also download my {{< staticref "media/resume.pdf" "newtab" >}}current resumé here{{< /staticref >}}.